pagkly/MagiskOnWaydroid/README.md

     ![Download](https://docs.github.com/assets/images/help/repository/artifact-drop-down-updated.png)
 1. Unzip the artifact
     - The size shown in the webpage is uncompressed size and the zip you download will be compressed.
 So the size of the zip will be much less than the size shown in the webpage.
-1. Copy system.img and vendor.img to /usr/share/waydroid-extras/images
+1. Copy system.img and vendor.img to /usr/share/waydroid-extras/images and init the new img.
     ```shell
     # Create dir if not exists, copy files
     sudo mkdir -p /user/share/waydroid-extras/images